wzever/wzever.github.io/_pages/about.md

 Yang Li, Jiale Ma, **Wenzheng Pan**, Runzhong Wang, Haoyu Geng, Nianzu Yang, Junchi Yan

-- We present ML4TSPBench, which advances a unified modular streamline incorporating existing technologies in both learning and search for transparent ablation.
+- ML4TSPBench advances a unified modular streamline incorporating existing technologies in both learning and search for transparent ablation.
-- We demonstrate the desirability of principles like joint probability estimation, symmetry solution representation, and online optimization for learning-based design.
+- The desired principles are joint probability estimation, symmetry solution representation, and online optimization, for ML4TSP solver design.
 - The strategic decoupling and organic recompositions yield a factory of new and stronger TSP solvers.
 </div>
 </div>